 - Leaves that are wider and broader than thin bladed-grasses like Kentucky bluegrass, ryegrass or Bermudagrass

-Don't Be Fooled by Crabgrass Lookalikes
+Don't Be Fooled - Distinguishing Crabgrass From Other Weeds

-But each type of weed requires an individualized type of treatment and control technique, so it’s important that you don’t mistake crabgrass for its most common look-alikes.
+Different types of weeds certainly have plenty in common.
+They’re frustrating, unsightly and a non-stop nuisance when it comes to maintenance, but each type of weed requires an individualized type of treatment and control technique.
+It’s important that you don’t mistake crabgrass for its most common look-alike weeds.

-Crabgrass Prevention with Pre-Emergent Treatment
+Preventive Crabgrass Control - Pre-Emergent Herbicide Treatment

 A thick, healthy lawn is the best competition and defense against crabgrass emergence.
-In addition to a good fertilization plan to thicken up your lawn, spring pre-emergent treatments can keep crabgrass in check during the summer months
+In addition to a good fertilization plan to thicken up your lawn, spring pre-emergent treatments can keep crabgrass in check during the summer months.

 Controlling and Removing Crabgrass with TruGreen Preventative Treatment Services